eighty-nine89/appdev/README.md

 - navigate to the appdev-sanity folder path (cd appdev-sanity) and installs the dependencies and packages needed to run porject(npm install)

 npx expo start
--Download the EXPO App on your phone(Create an account) as a simulator and run The project using the statement in line 13.
+- Download the EXPO App on your phone(Create an account) as a simulator and run The project using the statement in line 13.
--Open the project in the Expo app on your phone to view it.
+- Open the project in the Expo app on your phone to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.

--How to make your phone a simulator after downloading EXPO -You need to be in the directory of your poject folder.
+- How to make your phone a simulator after downloading EXPO
+- You need to be in the directory of your poject folder.

 npm install -g eas-cli